rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 Before you publish the FlowCron Globus Flow (aka make it available in the https://app.globus.org), first create a group to organise users who need to use this flow.

-As the project PI and/or manager you should create a Globus group containing as 'Members' all the project members you would to use FlowCron to automatically submit jobs/units of work.
+As the project PI and/or manager you should create a Globus group containing as 'Members' all the project members you would like to use FlowCron to automatically submit jobs/units of work.

 To do this follow the guide mentioned [here](https://docs.globus.org/guides/tutorials/manage-identities/manage-groups/)

 In the rest of this document, we will refer to this group with the name `FlowCron_Globus_group`, but you can name it anything you like.
 As shown in the Overview tab of the group (last figure of the [guide](https://docs.globus.org/guides/tutorials/manage-identities/manage-groups/)), the **Group UUID** is being displayed.
-Please note the **Group UUID** if you are planning to publish the Globus Flow using the Globus CLI, more about this below.
+Please note down the **Group UUID** if you are planning to publish the Globus Flow using the Globus CLI, more about this below.

 ### Deploy FlowCron's Globus Flow using Globus UI